What is a 911 operator?

 How to become a 911 operator

-Step 1: Complete high school or obtain a GED
+Step 1: Finish high school or get a GED

-You need to meet a few requirements to become a 911 operator.
-They include being at least 18 years of age and passing an operator exam, a drug screening, a medical exam, and a thorough background check.
+You should be at least 18 years old and pass an operator exam, drug screening, medical exam, and background check.

 Step 4: Pass a civil service test